 In general, there are four levels of hosting service which differ according to their cost and how resources are allocated for your website.
-These are explained below.
 A good analogy for these differences is a parking lot.
 Shared servers are like a parking permit for a controlled access lot.
-You get in, but you have to then find an available parking spot, which may be difficult on a busy day.
-VPS (virtual private servers) equate to have a dedicated parking space, that is always there for you whether you use it or not.
+You get in, but you have to then find an available parking spot, which may be difficult on a busy day, and some providers may sell more permits than they have spaces, betting on not everyone showing up.
+VPS (virtual private servers) equate to have a reserved parking space, that is always there for you whether you use it or not.
 A little more expensive, but the spot is always there.
 A dedicate server is then analogous to owning the parking garage.
 You always have all of the space needed, but this approach is overkill for most websites.
 Cloud computing is similar to valet parking with an hourly rate.

 Today’s marketplace offers a wide range of choices for hosting services from competitive providers that all utilize commercial carrier grade data centers.
 These offerings create a diversity of options that can be confusing to someone unfamiliar with the subtle technical trade-offs involved in making a decision.
 As part of our service, we isolate you from the decision headaches involved by including hosting services as part of our turn-key solution.